yuriy-chumak/ol/en.md

 ### Learn

-   Current news can be found in [russian translated](?ru) part of this site.
+   Current news can be found in [russian translated](?ru) part of this site that frequently updates.

    I'm writing docs right now.
 It will be available very soon.
 You can check <b><a href="?en/examples">SAMPLES</a></b> for now.